 Anyone who’s been involved in distributed software development understands that software testing identifies errors, gaps, or missing requirements.

-Software testing can be executed manually (by running through the steps yourself), automatically (with specialized tools), or a combination of both approaches (manual exploratory testing supplemented by automated regression checks).
+Software testing can be executed manually (by running through the steps yourself), automatically (with specialised tools), or a combination of both approaches (manual exploratory testing supplemented by automated regression checks).
 Automation is often leveraged in regression testing since this approach requires retesting software after implementing changes.
 This guarantees they haven’t inadvertently introduced new bugs or broken existing functionality.
 It also provides faster feedback and more comprehensive coverage than manual testing alone.

 However, it also requires extra effort upfront to develop reliable test scripts that don't produce false positives/negatives.
 Generally, which approach to take depends on factors that include team size/skillset, application complexity, and time constraints.